phac-nml/quasitools/README.md

 # Release

-__quasitools 0.6.0__
+__quasitools 0.7.0__

-This release improves the documentation, integrates PyAAVF, and fixes a bug in quasitools distance that sometimes caused the software to crash.
+This provides greater functionality for quasitools complexity, including the ability to run on aligned read data and filter out low frequency haplotypes.

 # Installation